 Cuttings must be handled carefully, kept cool, and moist.
 Do not expose them to sunlight.
 Process the whips into cuttings as soon as possible after you get back from the field.
 Don’t let them dry out in the back of a truck when traveling - maybe keep them covered with some wet sacks.

 As soon as the cuttings are bundled, bury them completely in moist sawdust in a cool, shady place.
 You could also store them in plastic bags and refrigerate them.
 If you do this, make sure there are a couple of air holes in the bags.
 The idea here is to retard leaf growth as much as possible before planting out.
 If the cuttings leaf out before the roots have a chance to develop, they will probably die.

-fabricate a few “dibblers”.
-These can be welded up from rebar as
+“dibblers”.
+These can be welded up from rebar as shown in the

 When planting, hold the dibbler by the top handle and step on the lower bar to push the tool into the ground.
 Try and estimate how deep you need to make the hole to insert at least half the cutting.
 Remove the tool and push the cutting into the ground.
 It should touch the bottom of the hole and still leave one or two buds exposed.

 Stamp the soil beside the cutting to tighten up the earth around it.
 Water in.
 You may want to wrap the bottom of the cutting with foil or “vole guard” to protect it from rodent attack.

 Dig holes half again as large in diameter as the root ball and several inches deeper.
 Backfill with enough loose soil so that the top of the rootball will end up several inches below ground level.
 Add a handful of bonemeal and mix into the loose soil.
 If the site is impoverished, you may also consider using a little slow release organic nitrogen source such as Canola meal.
 Chemical fertilisers should not be used unless there is absolutely no danger of stream contamination.